EURO GOVT-Bunds fall before ECB, scope for disappointment seen

 By Kirsten Donovan

-LONDON, Sept 6 Spanish government bond yields fell and German debt sold off on Thursday with expectations high that the European Central Bank will detail plans to buy struggling euro zone countries' debt to curb the bloc's long-running debt crisis.
+LONDON, Sept 6 German government bonds fell on Thursday with expectations high that the European Central Bank will detail plans to buy struggling euro zone countries' debt to curb the bloc's long-running debt crisis.

-Before ECB President Mario Draghi's news conference at 1230 GMT, Spain -- the country seen most at risk of needing ECB support -- sold 3.5 billion euros of bonds with the recently rally in the country's paper allowing it to pay lower borrowing costs .
+Before ECB President Mario Draghi's news conference at 1230 GMT, Spain -- the country seen most at risk of needing ECB support -- will sell up to 3.5 billion euros of bonds in an auction expected to go without problems after recent falls in yields.

-Spanish yields have fallen sharply since a media report on Wednesday said the ECB planned to buy unlimited amounts of short-term debt.
+Spanish yields fell further after dropping sharply on Wednesday -- although the short end underperformed longer maturities before the sale -- after a media report said the ECB planned to buy unlimited amounts of short-term debt.

-Two central bank sources told Reuters on Wednesday Draghi would give no details of planned amounts to be bought or explicit targets for spreads or interest rates, but with expectations for the meeting so high there was room for disappointment if Draghi does not come up with specifics.
+Two central bank sources told Reuters on Wednesday Draghi would give no details of planned amounts or explicit targets for spreads or interest rates, but with expectations for the meeting so high there was room for disappointment if Draghi does not come up with specifics.

 "We've already had very good performance at the short end of Spain and Italy over the last couple of days and the leaks have created a situation where the ECB really has to live up to that now," said Norbert Aul, rate strategist at RBC Capital Markets.